vadimeisenbergibm/introduction-to-microservices-with-istio-bookinfo/README.md

 # Introduction to microservices with Bookinfo sample application, Kubernetes and Istio
-Step-by-step introductory tutorial based on [Istio bookinfo sample](https://istio.io/docs/guides/bookinfo.html).
+Step-by-step introductory tutorial to microservices based on [Istio bookinfo sample](https://istio.io/docs/guides/bookinfo.html).

 Demonstrates microservices as web apps, node.js, docker, Kubernetes, Istio.
 The modules show evolution of the application: development of a single microservice, creating a container, deploying the application to Kubernetes, adding Istio to the Kubernetes clusters, deploying new microservice versions, routing traffic to the new version, and finally, monitoring, logging, distributed tracing, and security policies.

+The ideas and scenarios taken from the [Production-Ready Microservices](http://shop.oreilly.com/product/0636920053675.do) book of Suzan Fowler.

 0. Install node.js and npm, docker and get access to a Kubernetes cluster.